 - Start a gratitude journal

-- Use your signature strengths.
+- Learn and use your signature strengths.

-- Learn some basic cognitive behavioural therapy (CBT).
+- Learn basic cognitive behavioural therapy (CBT).

 - Do something kind each day, like donating to charity, giving someone a compliment, or helping someone at work.